SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8-pre anime log:
+v8-pre14 log:
-- cheesy-chan and city girl
-- what am i doing with my life -SMOLKEYS
+- status effects now have descriptions and details, dingus moment indeed

 # Also check out: